Language shift: Belgium

 In the last two centuries, Brussels has transformed from an exclusively Dutch-speaking city to a bilingual city with French as the majority language and lingua franca.
 The language shift began in the 18th century and accelerated as Belgium became independent and Brussels expanded out past its original city boundaries.
 From 1880 on, more and more Dutch-speaking people became bilingual, resulting in a rise of monolingual French-speakers after 1910.

 Halfway through the 20th century, the number of monolingual French-speakers began to predominate over the (mostly) bilingual Flemish inhabitants.
 Only since the 1960s, after the establishment of the Belgian language border and the socio-economic development of Flanders took full effect, could Dutch use stem the tide of increasing French use.
 Now buttressed by immigration from the former French Africa, French remains the city's predominant language, while Dutch is spoken by a minority.

 China

 Historically, one of the most important language shifts in China has been the near disappearance of the Manchu language.
 When China was ruled by the Qing dynasty, whose Emperors were Manchu, Chinese and Manchu had co-official status, and the Emperor heavily subsidized and promoted education in Manchu, but because most of the Manchu Eight Banners lived in garrisons with Mandarin-speaking Han Bannermen located across Han Chinese civilian populated cities, most Manchus spoke the Beijing dialect of Mandarin by the 19th century and the only Manchu speakers were garrisons left in their homeland of Heilongjiang.
 Today there are fewer than 100 native speakers of Manchu.

 At the current time, language shift is occurring all across China.
-Many languages of minority ethnic groups are declining, as well as the many regional varieties of Chinese.
-Generally the shift is in favour of Standard Chinese (Mandarin), but in the province of Guangdong the cultural influence of Cantonese has meant local dialects and languages are being abandoned for Cantonese instead.
+Many languages of minority ethnic groups (such as Tujia and Evenki) and regional varieties of Chinese are declining in favour of Standard Mandarin.

-Languages like Tujia and Evenki are also disappearing due to language shift.